 Modeling and Simulation PROJECTS

-1. An increase in the accuracy of data collected with regards to malnutrition status;
+1. An increase in the accuracy of collecting data on malnutrition.

-2. A reduction in resources related to the training of enumerators;
+2. A cost reduction related to the training of enumerators.

 These benefits could, in turn, result in a number of important outcomes for the diagnosis and treatment of malnutrition in children under five.
 These include:

-2. Savings in resources (resources used for training of enumerators in taking accurate weight for height measurements; transportation of bulky equipment and opportunity cost for communities participating in surveys);
+2. Savings in resources (resources used for training enumerators to take accurate weight for height measurements; transportation of bulky equipment and opportunity cost for communities participating in surveys).

-3. Easier data collection in hard to access high risk/conflict areas and in areas where physical handling of children is culturally not acceptable.
+3. Easier data collection in hard to access, high risk or conflict areas, and areas where physical handling of children is culturally not acceptable.

-MERON was presented at the Artificial Intelligence for Good Global Summit held in Geneva in May 2018 (Watch the interview) and has featured in the Smithsonian, New Scientist, Daily Mail and Detusch Wella.
+MERON was presented at the Artificial Intelligence for Good Global Summit held in Geneva in May 2018 (Watch the interview) and has been featured in the Smithsonian, New Scientist, Daily Mail and Deutsche Welle.